-There is a certain awareness that comes from being shined upon.
+There is a particular awareness that comes from being shined upon.
 It sharpens the way things look.
-In that very moment, the gentle strength of the light rays is but a gift for me.
+At that very moment, the gentle strength of the light rays is but a gift for me.
 I am reminded to give thanks for the light!

-I was really young and remember being trained to serve under my parish pastor.
+I was really young but remembered being trained to serve under my parish pastor.
 My main job was to assist with the preparation of the altar and then ring the bells during Consecration.
 Father was a good man, a gentle soul, and a good priest.
 He was always kind with me and with the others that were getting trained as altar servers.

 I have to say that anybody who saw me back then knew that I just could not stay put for too long.
 Curiosity for the world and its wonders was ever-present in me, and I would get distracted easily.
 Many simple things used to catch my eye; it was part of my personality.

 Obviously, this trait of mine was not an asset when I was serving at Mass; Father had to gently motion to me every time I was about to miss my cue.
 What a loving, gentle, and fatherly priest he was to me… But my lack of focus was a problem, and he had to address it.